thomasWeise/distributedComputingExamples/javaServerPages/standAloneJSPsWithJetty/README.md

 This small project is an example for how you can build a "fat" `jar` which includes both the JSPs *and* the servlet container (Jetty).
 This `jar` is stand-alone, i.e., you can directly run the `jar` and access the server page without any installation or deployment.

 You can compile it with [Maven](http://maven.apache.org/) with goals `compile` and `package`.
 As result, you will get the `standAloneJSPs-full.jar`, which you can run via `java -jar standAloneJSPs-full.jar` without any additional requirements.
 It will then start the internal servlet container and then a browser to visit the entry page.
 In other words, different from our [deployable JSP examples](http://github.com/thomasWeise/distributedComputingExamples/tree/master/javaServerPages/examples), you do not need a servlet container.
+This is similar to what we did in the [HTTP Proxy Servlet](http://github.com/thomasWeise/distributedComputingExamples/tree/master/javaServlets/proxy) example.

 ## 2. Building and Deployment